AlexandreBrillant/yupee/README.md

 ## Conclusion

-Yupee is a lightweight library for creating modular web applications with ease.
+Yupee is a lightweight library for creating complex and modular web applications with ease.
 It is designed to be simple, flexible, and easy to use.

 (c) 2025 - Alexandre Brillant